hassio-addons/repository/zwavejs2mqtt/DOCS.md

-# Home Assistant Community Add-on: Z-Wave JS to MQTT
+# Home Assistant Community Add-on: Zwavejs2Mqtt

-The Z-Wave JS to MQTT add-on allows you to decouple your Z-Wave network from your Home Assistant instance by leveraging your MQTT broker.
+The Zwavejs2Mqtt add-on allows you to decouple your Z-Wave network from your Home Assistant instance by leveraging your MQTT broker.
 It ships with a web-based control panel, allowing you to configure every aspect of your Z-Wave network and how they are published in MQTT.